So Gone: Music video

 The music video for "So Gone" was filmed in various locations throughout the South Beach neighborhood in Miami.

-The music video for "So Gone" was shot by director Chris Robinson, and produced by Dawn Rose for Partizan Entertainment.
-Many interior shots were filmed in the same Key Biscayne, Florida mansion used in the 1983 film Scarface, as well as various locations throughout the South Beach neighborhood in Miami, Florida on April 1 and 2, 2003.
-Actor Derek Luke co-stars as Monica's love interest, while producer Missy Elliott appears in a handful of scenes.
+The music video for "So Gone" was directed by Chris Robinson and produced by Dawn Rose for Partizan Entertainment.
+The cinematography was handled by Jo Willems, and the costume design was created by Alexander Allen.
+Filming took place on April 1 and 2, 2003, with many interior scenes shot at the same Key Biscayne, Florida mansion used in the 1983 film Scarface, as well as at various locations throughout the South Beach area of Miami, Florida.
+Actor Derek Luke co-stars as Monica’s love interest, while producer Missy Elliott makes a cameo in several scenes.

-The plot depicts Monica as a wounded girlfriend, who believes having discovered her man's hidden secret.
-"The video is like [Luke] and I are in a relationship," Monica told in an interview with MTV News.
-"In my mind I think he's cheating.
-As you see in the video, my mind's playing tricks on me.
-I've destroyed his home and all this stuff for no reason.
-I get arrested as you would in real life."
-The video ends with Monica being taken away in a police cruiser, introducing a cliffhanger, which leads to the video for the album's second single, "Knock Knock".
+The video’s narrative portrays Monica as a distraught girlfriend who believes she has uncovered her partner’s hidden secret.
+"The video is like [Luke] and I are in a relationship," Monica explained in an interview with MTV News.
+"In my mind I think he’s cheating.
+As you see in the video, my mind’s playing tricks on me.
+I’ve destroyed his home and all this stuff for no reason.
+I get arrested, as you would in real life."
+The video concludes with Monica being taken away in a police cruiser, creating a cliffhanger that leads directly into the video for the album’s second single, "Knock Knock."

-The "So Gone" video premiered worldwide on April 23, 2003, at the end on BET's Access Granted.
-It charted well on several video-chart countdowns, including peak positions of number 2 on BET's 106 & Park, and of number 6 on MTV's TRL.
+The "So Gone" video premiered worldwide on April 23, 2003, during the closing segment of BET's television series Access Granted.
+It performed strongly on music video countdowns, peaking at number two on BET's 106 & Park and at number six on MTV's Total Request Live.